Trump veto threat raises the prospect of year-end government shutdown

-WASHINGTON (Reuters) - Washington on Wednesday faced the prospect of a year-end U.S. government shutdown during a raging pandemic after outgoing President Donald Trump threatened not to sign a $2.3 trillion package funding the government for another year.
+WASHINGTON (Reuters) -The United States on Wednesday faced the prospect of a year-end government shutdown during a raging pandemic after outgoing President Donald Trump threatened not to sign a $2.3 trillion package that includes government funding and coronavirus aid.

+It also funds government operations through September 2021, meaning that if Trump blocks it then large parts of the U.S. government will start to shut down next week from lack of funding.

-Trump, in a video posted to social media on Tuesday evening, surprised some of his closest officials by demanding that the bill be revised to include $2,000 payments to each American, more than triple the $600 that Congress had been discussing publicly for almost a week before passing the bill.
+Trump, in a video posted to social media on Tuesday evening, surprised some of his closest officials by demanding that the bill be revised to include $2,000 payments to each American, more than triple the $600 per person included in the bill.

 A source familiar with the situation said aides thought they had talked Trump out of the $2,000 demand last week, only to learn he had not given up when he posted the video.
 That surprised even his Treasury secretary, Steven Mnuchin, who took part in the talks and backed the $600 figure.

-Current federal funding is due to expire on Monday if Trump, who is scheduled to leave for Florida on Wednesday, does not sign the bill into law.
+Current federal funding is due to expire on Monday if Trump does not sign the bill into law.
+He is scheduled to leave for Florida on Wednesday afternoon for the Christmas holiday.

-That would furlough millions of federal workers and shut down wide swaths of the U.S. government at a time when it is rushing to distribute two coronavirus vaccines and contend with a massive hack that officials say was perpetrated by Russia.
+A funding lapse would furlough millions of federal workers and shut down wide swaths of the U.S. government at a time when it is rushing to distribute two coronavirus vaccines and contend with a massive hack that officials say was perpetrated by Russia.
+The coronavirus has killed more than 323,000 Americans, and left millions jobless due to lockdowns.

 In the video Trump demanded the bill be stripped of foreign aid, which is included in every annual federal spending bill.